 Several BCGA publications provide advice on pipework within their specialist subject areas.
 All BCGA publications are accessible via the ‘Publications' page.
 The following publications provide specific advice on pipework:

-- BCGA CP 4 - Industrial gas cylinders manifolds and gas distribution pipework (excluding acetylene).
+- BCGA CP 4 - Gas supply and distribution systems (excluding acetylene).

 - BCGA CP 5 - The design and construction of manifolds using acetylene gas from 1.5 bar to a maximum working pressure of 17 bar.